 Car accidents can result in horrific injuries.
 Broken bones, burns, and lacerations not only cause substantial pain and suffering, but may leave you harmed financially due to large medical bills and missed time from work.
 Like many visible bodily injuries, soft tissue damage such as neck sprains or spinal cord injuries can also cause significant pain and require medical attention.
 Unlike cuts and broken bones, however, soft tissue injuries are often treated with more skepticism.

 Despite the invisibility of a soft tissue injuries, victims of auto accidents may recover damages for their soft tissue injuries such as medical bills, lost wages, and earning capacity, and pain and suffering.
 Victims can seek to recover compensation from the driver at fault in court.
 Due to the nature of soft tissue claims, however, winning soft tissue claim cases tends to be more difficult despite the victim’s right to receive legal compensation for those injuries.

-If you or a loved one has been injured, contact our experienced Houston auto accident lawyer and personal injury attorneys at Fleming Law, today!
+If you or a loved one has been injured, contact our top car accident attorney in Houston TX at Fleming Law, today!